Lauder-ORT No. 134 “Dimcho Debelianov” Jewish School, Sofia

 Technology use in teaching

 Advanced technology is not only taught as a subject in its own right, but is also used as an essential tool for learning and teaching in all other subjects.
 Teachers use technology across all subjects and there is technology available in every classroom.

 Office 365 is used by all students and teachers in high school and offers a collaborative environment to enhance and extend learning and teaching both within and beyond the school.
 The students and their teachers have free online access to all Microsoft Office applications and use extensively OneDrive for Business, OneNote, and Office 365 Outlook calendar to share, study and plan their everyday activities.
 Teachers have taken all these technologies on-board and have tried to integrate them into their pedagogy.

-Two interactive classrooms has been set up for the 2015/16 school year including 50” and one 65” interactive TV screens, using interactive classroom software with student voting facilities, donated by the A-Class company from Taiwan.
-45 10” tablets are available for using with the system, too, providing possibilities for group work.
+Two interactive classrooms have been set up for the 2015/16 school year including 50” and 65” interactive TV screens, using interactive classroom software with student voting facilities, donated by the A-Class company from Taiwan.
+45 10” tablets are available for use with the system too, providing possibilities for group work.

 ORT Bulgaria Holocaust Education Resource Center